 See also: Revlon

-Coty was no stranger to fashion and after the war began to run advertisements matching its shade ranges with current fashion colours, all the while emphasising the company’s links with Paris, the perceived capital of fashion.
+Coty was no stranger to fashion and after the war the company began to run advertisements matching its shade ranges with current fashion colours, all the while emphasising the Coty’s links with Paris, the perceived capital of fashion.

 See also: Lipstick Wars

 Coty U.S. got caught up in these events.
-In 1952, it began advertising on American television and then in 1955 it had a major sales success with Coty “24” a new indelible lipstick.
-With advertisements that used the tag line ‘Wake up beautiful’ the company sold 5 million lipsticks within three months of the lipstick’s launch.
+In 1952, it began advertising on American television and then in 1955 it had a major sales success with Coty “24” its new indelible lipstick.
+With advertisements that used the tag line ‘Wake up beautiful’ the company sold 5 million lipsticks within three months of its launch.
 These sales helped make the 1954-1955 financial year Coty’s best post-war year to date.